LucasAub/Moonshot-Project/Documents/FunctionalSpecification/FunctionalSpecification.md

 ## **7. Appendix**
 ### **7.1 Sample User Workflow**
 **Simplified Document Accessibility Workflow**:
-1. User visits the PDF Accessibility Tool website
+1. User launches the PDF Accessibility Tool application
-2. User clicks "Upload PDF" button or drags a file onto the page
+2. User clicks "Select PDF" button or drags a file onto the application window
-3. System displays an upload progress indicator
+3. System displays a processing progress indicator
 4. System automatically processes the document (analyzes and fixes issues)
-5. System displays a "Your accessible document is ready" message with a download button
+5. System displays a "Your accessible document is ready" message with a save button
-6. User downloads the fixed PDF document
+6. User selects a location to save the fixed PDF document
 7. User can immediately use the fixed document with their screen reader or other assistive technology

 ### **7.2 Accessibility Standards References**